 The Cagsawa Ruins are the remnants of an 18th century Franciscan church, the Cagsawa church.
-It was built in 1724 and destroyed by the 1814 eruption of the Mayon Volcano.
-They are located in Barangay Busay, Cagsawa, in the municipality of Daraga, Albay.
+It was built in 1724 and destroyed by the 1814 eruption of Mayon Volcano.

 3. The Mayon Valcano

-We missed to get a clearer and nicer snap of the volcano when we’re close to it.
-Both its base and peak were covered with thick clouds though weather was extremely fair.
+We missed to get a clearer and nicer snap of the volcano when we were there.
+Both its base and peak were covered with thick clouds though weather was fair.
 But its beauty was still extraordinary, you would really wonder how nature was able to shape it so perfect.
-At all points of Albay, you will see this giant landscape standing firm and strong as if guarding the entire place.
+At all points of Albay, you will see this giant landscape standing firm and strong as if it’s guarding the entire place.

 4. The Embarcadero Mall

 Embarcadero’s special setting makes the place perfect not only for various shoppers but for the entire family and couples.
-Facing the fascinating Legaspi harbor, you have the options to either listen to a live band, indulge yourself to great cuisines, relax inside the first-class accommodations or just freely stroll and savor the coldness of the night.
+Facing the fascinating Legaspi harbor, you have the options to either listen to a live band, indulge yourself to great cuisines, relax inside the first-class accommodations or just freely stroll the area.

 Embarcadero Mall is owned by the same person who owns the luxurious Misibis Bay – Zaldy Co!

-And who would dare to miss the famous Bicol Express?
+And who would dare miss the famous Bicol Express?
 Bicol region is known for their spicy foods.
-Almost all forms of dishes in the area are flavoured with SILI – katakot-takot na amount ng sili!
+Almost all forms of dishes in the area are flavored with SILI – katakot-takot na amount ng sili!

 The Original Bicol Express fresh from 1st Colonial Grill in Legaspi !

-Bicol isn’t just blessed with wonderful sights but also with warm and very polite locals.
-In every corner are souvenir shops in interesting colors made even more inviting by the smiles from friendly and gentle Bicolanos.
+Bicol isn’t just blessed with wonderful sights but also with warm and very friendly locals.
+In every corner are souvenir shops in full colors.
+The pasalubong shops are situated just right at the entrance of Mayon Volcano.